krish240574/dbn/README.md

 # dbn
 APL implementation of a Deep-belief  net.
+Still a work in progress.